ludelafo/panosse/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report for a bug to help us improve
 title: "[BUG]"
-labels: ''
+labels: New
-assignees: ''
+assignees: ""
 ---

 ## Describe the bug

 A clear and concise description of what the bug is.

-## To Reproduce
+## To reproduce

 Steps to reproduce the behavior:

-1. Go to '...'
+1. Files are located in '...'
-2. Click on '....'
+2. Files are structured like '...'
-3. Scroll down to '....'
+3. Run panosse with '...'
 4. See error

 ## Expected behavior